dgonz64/rhfa-playground/README.md

 * Some components can be ecouraged to honor the `ref`.
 I use it, sometimes passing it through Material-UI's `inputProps`.
 * Result [here](https://github.com/dgonz64/rhfa-playground/blob/c110a620025263384f7b443d742df8ecd0b79319/src/skinOverride.js)

-We adapt the rest of the normal input controls.
-We can see the changes here.

 ## Tip: Pass parameters from schema

 Access `fieldSchema` prop.
 It contains the original schema specification for the field.
 Here I pass additional config to the slider through `sliderParams` (not used in react-hook-form-auto)